yuanbin/zmk/docs/docs/behaviors/dynamic-macros.md

 :::

 :::warning
 Dynamic macros are memory intensive, and may cause the firmware to crash.
 It is recommended to use only 1 dynamic macro in your keymap and re-record it if it needs changed.
+The maximum amount of actions to be recorded can be set with `CONFIG_ZMK_DYNAMIC_MACRO_MAX_ACTIONS` (default 64).
 :::

 ## Dynamic Macro Action Defines